QuickMonkeys/node-react-redux-jest/README.md

 # node-react-redux-jest

-## A simple example to demonstrate the functionality of jest with react and redux.
+## A simple example to demonstrate the functionality of jest to test react applications.

 The data is representing by a json file to be used by the component.